 Exploring Religion, Madness, and the Outdoors at Scripture Rocks in Brookville

 Brookville, Pennsylvania, is a quaint borough along Interstate 80 and the seat of Jefferson County.
-From a superficial look, it doesn’t appear much different than the other communities in northwestern Pennsylvania.
+From a superficial look, it doesn’t appear much different than the other communities in northwestern Pennsylvania (minus being where many Major League baseball bats are made).
 However, scattered around the wooded hillsides on the outskirts of town is one of Pennsylvania’s biggest oddities: the Scripture Rocks.

 The Scripture Rocks are a collection of dedicated and carved rocks made by local preacher and eccentric, Douglas Stahlman, in the early 20th century.
 Stahlman grew up in Jefferson County and later moved to Tennessee and Indiana.
 While in Indiana, his wife died of blood poisoning after Stahlman dismissed the doctor, choosing to rely instead on his faith to heal his wife.